Kidney Cancer Treatmetn symptoms of kidney cancer

 Sometimes, the tumors found in the Kidneys are classified as noncancerous (benign).
 This type of cancer usually doesn’t cause any severe symptoms or discomfort.
 Benign renal tumors are often found by chance when a patient undergoes imaging tests for other health conditions.
 Common benign tumors in the kidneys include:

-• Renal adenoma – Adenoma on the kidneys are one of the most common benign kidney tumors.
-They are usually small and low-grade growths.
+• Renal adenoma – Adenoma on the kidneys is one of the most common benign kidney tumors.
+They are typically small, low-grade growths.

-• Renal oncocytomas – Oncocytomas are also benign (asymptomatic) tumors that can grow large.
-These tumors can develop throughout the body and not unique to kidney tissue.
+• Renal oncocytomas are benign (asymptomatic) tumors that can grow large.
+They can develop throughout the body and are not unique to kidney tissue.

 • Hemangioma